Have you ever eaten gluten? If you've ever eaten a piece of bread, a slice of pizza, or a bowl of cereal, chances are you have.

 After you eat food, it goes to your stomach, which is part of a group of organs that make up your digestive system.
 An important part of the digestive system is the small intestine, which is lined with villi (say: VIL-eye).

 Villi are usually described as microscopic, finger-like projections.
-Weird, huh?
-Fingers in your intestines!
-But don't forget that they're microscopic, meaning they are extremely small — so small you can't see them without a microscope.
+They're extremely small — so small you can't see them without a microscope.
 The villi are important because they absorb nutrients into the body.

 Why Do Kids Get Celiac Disease?

 No one is sure why celiac disease happens, but it appears to run in families.
 Many people who have celiac disease do not know it.
 If all these people were diagnosed, celiac disease would be more common than type 1 diabetes.

 What Are the Signs & Symptoms of Celiac Disease?

 Common symptoms of celiac disease are diarrhea, decreased appetite, stomachache and bloating, poor growth, and weight loss.
 Many kids are diagnosed with it when they're between 6 months and 2 years old, which is when most kids get their first taste of gluten in foods.

 For some people, the problems start slowly and the symptoms may be terrible one week and not as bad the next.
 Because of this, some people aren't diagnosed with celiac disease until they're older.
 The problem is chronic, which means that although symptoms may come and go, people who have celiac disease will always have it.

 Someone with celiac disease may feel tired and could be irritable.
 Some also have skin rashes and mouth sores.
 The problem is sometimes mistaken for other digestive problems called inflammatory bowel disease (IBD) or lactose intolerance.
 And in some cases, a kid won't have any symptoms and then will all of a sudden start having problems during a time of stress, such as after an injury.